 Be distracted by tricks.
 If you believe in weight loss and get rich quick, then you might have fallen for apparent shortcuts.
 Don't try to cheat the system by manual bid techniques, various software, magic potions offered by social media gurus, and whatever snake oil.

 Hire someone to do this for you since it's "complicated," you're "too busy," and you'd rather an "expert" do it for you.
 Yes, a competent pro can do the mechanical parts, but you must own the GCT (goals, content, targeting).
 Here are 10 questions to ask people who think they might be good.

 I hope I've answered your Facebook budgeting questions, and I hope you see that budget is the end result of many tweaks in the funnel, not an arbitrary figure you set each month.

-Interested in Infusionsoft by Keap?
-Check out Infusionsoft by Keap pricing or start a free trial now.
+Interested in Keap?
+Check out Keap pricing or start a free trial now.